pa3ng/sawtooth-sdk-go/README.md

 This fork builds a variant Docker image with golang 1.10 installed, the sawtooth-sdk-go project premounted, and the sdk protos prebuilt.

-This image is publically consumable at [pa3ng/sawtooth-sdk-go](https://hub.docker.com/r/pa3ng/sawtooth-sdk-go/).
+This image is publically available at [pa3ng/sawtooth-sdk-go](https://hub.docker.com/r/pa3ng/sawtooth-sdk-go/).
 To obtain this image, do:

 ```
 docker pull pa3ng/sawtooth-sdk-go